Eximee API

 Start a process from CRM and track the instance status.

-Approve a user task with passing variables.
+Approve a user task with variable transfer.

 Retry a service task incident.